open-mmlab/mmcv/docs/deployment/mmcv_ops_definition.md

 <dt><tt>input</tt>: T</dt>
 <dd>Input feature; 4-D tensor of shape (N, C, inH, inW), where N is the batch size, C is the number of channels, inH and inW are the height and width of the data.</dd>
 <dt><tt>offset</tt>: T</dt>
-<dd>Input offset; 4-D tensor of shape (N, deformable_group* 2* kH* kW, outH, outW), where kH and kW is the height and width of weight, outH and outW is the height and width of offset and output.</dd>
+<dd>Input offset; 4-D tensor of shape (N, deformable_group* 2* kH* kW, outH, outW), where kH and kW are the height and width of weight, outH and outW is the height and width of offset and output.</dd>
 <dt><tt>weight</tt>: T</dt>
 <dd>Input weight; 4-D tensor of shape (output_channel, input_channel, kH, kW).</dd>
 </dl>